-In order to book appointments online, you need to register with Patient Access.
+In order to book appointments online, you need to get the NHS App.

-With Patient Access you can view, book and cancel appointments from home, work or on the move – wherever you can connect to the internet.
-Whats more because Patient Access is a 24 hour online service – you can do this in your own time, day or night.
+With this, you can view, book and cancel appointments from home, work or on the move – wherever you can connect to the internet.
+Whats more because it is a 24 hour online service – you can do this in your own time, day or night.

-Patient Access isn’t just for booking GP appointments you can also
+The NHS App isn’t just for booking GP appointments you can also:

 - Order repeat prescriptions